michaelpri10/voicecoding/README.rst

 On all operating systems, you first need to install the program itself using ``pip``:

-``pip install VoiceCoding``
+``pip install voicecoding``

-That will also install `SpeechRecognition <https://pypi.python.org/pypi/SpeechRecognition/>`__ which VoiceCoding depends on.
-You will have to manually install `PyAudio <https://people.csail.mit.edu/hubert/pyaudio/>`__, the other library that VoiceCoding depends on.
+That will also install `SpeechRecognition <https://pypi.python.org/pypi/SpeechRecognition/>`__ which voicecoding depends on.
+You will have to manually install `PyAudio <https://people.csail.mit.edu/hubert/pyaudio/>`__, the other library that voicecoding depends on.
 The method of installation varies by operating system.

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~